Chino Hills Tax Preparers Found Guilty of State Income Tax Fraud

-While the majority of tax preparers provide excellent service to their clients, this case raised almost every red flag listed in the Internal Revenue Service’s and our brochure, How to Select an Income Tax Return Preparer, FTB 982:
+While the majority of tax preparers provide excellent service to their clients, this case raised almost every red flag listed in the Internal Revenue Service’s and FTB’s pamphlet, How to Select an Income Tax Return Preparer, FTB 982:

 - Clients never met the Vivos.
 The three contractors handled the delivery of all forms.

 - The Vivos did not sign the returns as required by law.

 - The Vivos directed the IRS and FTB to mail clients’ tax refund checks to their personal address or those of the cappers.
 The Vivos illegally cashed these refund checks.

 - Clients were not provided a copy of their returns until after payment was received limiting the time clients had to review the returns for accuracy.

 Riverside County Superior Court Judge Larrie R. Brainard accepted the verdict Tuesday, November 10, in Division C1 of the Corona Superior Court.
 Riverside County Deputy District Attorney Homan Hosseinioun prosecuted the case.
 The Vivos’ sentencing is scheduled for January 8, 2010 in Department C1 of the Corona Superior Court.

 With tax season only a few weeks away, FTB reminds taxpayers to make sure the preparer they choose is a licensed CPA, public accountant, enrolled agent, attorney, or is a registered tax preparer with the California Tax Education Council.
 It is important to know that even if someone else prepares your return, you are ultimately responsible for all the information on the tax return.